 Application Procedures

-This program is excluded from coverage under 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 An FHA-approved lender submits the application for review and approval or disapproval to the local HUD Field Office.
+This program is excluded from coverage under OMB Circular Nos.
+A-102 and A-110.

 Award Procedures

-Applications are submitted for review and approval or disapproval to the local HUD Field Office through a HUD approved lending institution.
-In addition, certain lending institutions have been approved to review mortgage insurance applications and issue an approval or rejection, without prior HUD review and approval.
+Application is submitted for review and approval or disapproval to the local HUD Field Office through a HUD approved lending institution.
+In addition, certain lending institutions have been approved to review applications and issue an approval or rejection, without additional HUD intervention.
 This program is referred to as Direct Endorsement.
+This program is excluded from coverage under OMB Circular No. A-110.

 Deadlines